panmar/blog/content/need-for-speed-unity-builds.rst

 So, what about cons?
 Certainly, putting everything into a single translation unit can result in a big mess:

+* Static clash

+    Symbols with identical names and internal linkage can result in lots of *redefinition* errors.

 * Macro mayhem

     Preprocessor directive now operate in a global battlefield.
 That innocuous :code:`#define MAX_SIZE 1024` in a source header?
 It might silently override a same-named constant in an unrelated subsystem.